 There is an association between life expectancy and the level of deprivation in the area where people live.
-In 2000-2002, males in the least deprived 10th of small areas in New Zealand could expect to live 8.9 years longer than males in the most deprived 10th of small areas (79.9 versus 71.0 years).
-For females, the difference was smaller, but still substantial, at 6.6 years (83.8 versus 77.2 years).
-These figures illustrate the links between socio-economic status and health.21
+In 2005-2007, males in the least deprived 10th of small areas in New Zealand could expect to live 8.8 years longer than males in the most deprived 10th of small areas (82.1 versus 73.3 years).
+For females, the difference was smaller, but still substantial, at 5.9 years (84.6 versus 78.7 years).
+These differences illustrate the links between socio-economic status and health.